-You are here : At Home > Corporate > Environment > River restoration > River Ivel
+You are here : At Home > Sustainability > River restoration > River Ivel

 The River Ivel is a chalk stream which flows north through Bedfordshire to join the River Ouse at Tempsford.
 Chalk streams are globally rare habitats.
 Of the 260 chalk streams in the world, 224 of them are in England and 10% of those are located within our supply area.

-Chalk streams are rivers that receive most of their water from underneath, from the underground chalk aquifer (water bearing rock).
+Chalk streams are rivers that receive baseflow from underneath, from the underground chalk aquifer (water bearing rock).
 As the water bubbling up through the riverbed has been naturally filtered by the chalk, it is often described as being ‘gin clear’ and is full of dissolved minerals that support many species of plants and animals.

 Over the centuries, chalk streams have been altered for many reasons including: moving them from the lowest point on the landscape to higher up to work with field boundaries or create a bigger area for agriculture, being straightened to act as mill races for industry, or relocated for housing development.
 These changes mean that the rivers are less resilient to extreme climatic conditions such as flood and drought, as they no longer operate in a natural way.

-The course of the River Ivel has been heavily modified along its length, and the wetland area around the springs and the headwaters of the river are no exception.
+The course of the River Ivel has been heavily modified along its length, and the wetland area around the springs and the headwaters of the river are an example of this.
 For around 100 years, up until the 1940s, a large part of the site was used as commercial watercress beds, extending across much of the area adjacent to the river channel.
-Much of this area was subsequently used as the Baldock tip where they used dredged material from nearby rivers to partly cap the tip.
+The river channel is largely straight and wide which is not the natural characteristics of a chalk stream headwater which should be narrow and meandering.

-Seasonal Wetland Enhancement Area River Ivel through Ivel Springs Nature Reserve
+Left: Seasonal Wetland Enhancement Area, Right: River Ivel at Ivel Springs Nature Reserve